openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

    install_prerequisites.bat
    ```

 3. **Optional:** You can choose to install Model Optimizer support for only certain frameworks.
-In the same directory are individual scripts for Caffe, TensorFlow 1.x, TensorFlow 2.x, MXNet, Kaldi, and ONNX (`install_prerequisites_caffe.sh`, etc.).
+In the same directory are individual batch files for Caffe, TensorFlow 1.x, TensorFlow 2.x, MXNet, Kaldi, and ONNX (`install_prerequisites_caffe.bat`, etc.).
+If you see error messages, make sure you installed all dependencies.

 The Model Optimizer is configured for one or more frameworks.